ajitsingh98/Data-Science-Interview-Questions-Answers/deep_learning_fundamentals.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-When dropout is applied during training, each unit in a layer is kept with a probability $p $ i.e keep probability.
+When dropout is applied during training, each unit in a layer is kept with a probability $p$ i.e keep probability.
 The units that are kept are expected to compensate not only for their own output but also for the absent units.
-As a result during training, the output from active neurons are scaled up by a factor of$\frac{1}{p}$  so that expected sum of the outputs remains constant whether dropout is used or not.
+As a result during training, the output from active neurons are scaled up by a factor of $\frac{1}{p}$  so that expected sum of the outputs remains constant whether dropout is used or not.

 However, at test time, all neurons are active (no dropout is applied).
 Without adjustment, this would result in a larger output from the network than what it was trained to produce, potentially leading to poor performance during inference.
 The weight scaling inference rule addresses this discrepancy.